PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 ### Title

 Use this key to provide a title for the document.
 The title of the page will be shown in the browser header or tab.

+### Vary

+The value of this tag will be used when returning the document over an HTTP interface.
+The value will be literally used as a `Vary`
+HTTP header value of the generated HTML contents.
+Together with the [Cache-Control](#cacheControl) meta-tag they provide a means to control how the generated page will be cached.

 ### Web